FieldOptions

 This function takes a string in the (non-human-readable) binary wire format, matching the encoding output by serializeToString().
 See mergeFrom() for merging behavior, if the field is already set in the specified message.

-mergeFromJsonString(string $data, $ignore_unknown = false)
+mergeFromJsonString(string $data, bool $ignore_unknown = false)

 Parses a json string to protobuf message.